 Except on wreaths.

 Husband and I don’t drink a lot of soda, usually as a treat or for some special occasion.
-Luckily, I can into a bunch of empty pop cans that I didn’t have to drink by throwing my mom a surprise birthday party.
+Luckily, I came into a bunch of empty pop cans that I didn’t have to drink by throwing my mom a surprise birthday party.
 You don’t have to acquire your aluminum cans that way.
 Call a buddy, ask a friend, or heck, treat yourself to a beverage all in the name of making a Fourth of July wreath.

 Who knew patriotism could be so tasty?